What the Data Really Show:

 Learning the Drill: Siefert Elementary Studies Success with Structured Lessons - a success story about Direct Instruction from the Milwaukee Journal Sentinel, March 1, 2001.

-Wisconsin Policy Research Institute - a non-profit institute established to study public-policy issues affecting the state of Wisconsin.
+The Badger Institute (formerly WPRI.org, the Wisconsin Policy Research Institute) - a non-profit institute established to study public-policy issues affecting the state of Wisconsin.
 Their publications are excellent, well documented, and worth reading if you want to be informed about the facts of political life and education in Wisconsin.
 One recent publication of theirs that I highly recommend is Direct Instruction and the Teaching of Early Reading by Mark Schug, Sara Tarver and Richard Western.
 It's available as a PDF file.
 (The study is mentioned in a recent Milwaukee Journal Sentinel article of March 21, 2001, "Study Backs Rigid Reading Program."
 Can't leave the political nuances out, can they?
 They could have used many other adjectives besides "rigid.")

 Washington Times article, March 24, 1998, on Project Follow Through - discusses the attempt of House et al. to downplay the impressive results of that study.

 "The Ups and Downs of School Reform: A Case Study of Success and Its Demise" by Jean Stockard and Donna Dwiggins, University of Oregon and National Institute for Direct Instruction.

 Teach-Nology.com: The Direct Instruction Area - resources for Direct Instruction at the popular Teach-Nology.com Website.

 The Research Base for Reading Mastery, SRA by Bonnie Grossen